Updated May 23rd, 2022

 - Data characteristics - some datasets are extensive; such is the case in astrophysics, for example.
 Providing adequate metadata so another researcher can quickly understand what they are looking at and all the right tools that allow them to access the data become difficult.
 Large datasets result in additional time to load and store data, and additional machine space is needed.

 - Fear of scrutiny - not all researchers can handle having their work scrutinized.
 This means that they would rather not publish their research than have someone look at their work in detail.
 They would prefer to publish only their final, presentable results.

 As long as these fears and limitations are properly addressed, cultural change can happen, which can lead to making openness mainstream.

 Openness in research is slowly but surely becoming the default for the scientific community and the community at large.
-Roadblocks will not be present forever, as more and more researchers become comfortable publishing under an OA umbrella.
-We have already mentioned the advantages and benefits of working collaboratively.
-We have talked about why and how openness is important to research.
+As more and more researchers become comfortable publishing under an OA umbrella, roadblocks won’t be around forever.
+You know the benefits and advantages of working collaboratively and you also understand why and how openness is important to research.

 Now, you’ll see how Orvium helps with openness.
 Orvium is an Open Access platform that: